Nauvoo Illinois Temple

 The Nauvoo Illinois Temple is the 113th dedicated temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 The intent to build the temple was announced on April 4, 1999, by church president Gordon B. Hinckley during general conference.
-It is the third temple built in Illinois (after the original Nauvoo and Chicago Illinois temples).
+It is the third temple built in Illinois (after the original Nauvoo Temple and the Chicago Illinois Temple).

 The temple has an attached end tower with a statue of the angel Moroni.
 This temple’s architecture was designed to replicate the original Nauvoo Temple, which was designed by Joseph Smith.
 A groundbreaking ceremony, to signify the beginning of construction, was held on October 24, 1999, and was conducted by Hinckley.

 History

 Located in the town of Nauvoo, the temple's construction was announced on April 4, 1999, by church president Gordon B. Hinckley.
 Groundbreaking was conducted on October 24, 1999 and the cornerstones were laid November 5, 2000, with Hinckley presiding over both ceremonies.
 The structure itself was built in the Greek Revival to replicate the architectural style of the original Nauvoo Temple, using limestone block quarried in Russellville, Alabama.

 The origins of the new temple go back to 1937 when Wilford C. Wood purchased some of the land on behalf of the LDS Church and purchased another piece of land that he later sold to the church.
 He also organized a group of church members from the Chicago Illinois Stake, co-led by Ariel S. Williams, to clear and beautify the recently purchased land.
 At the time, the Chicago Stake was one of only two east of the Mississippi River.

 Wood purchased land in 1951 that included a house which was made a visitors' center for the temple site.
 In the late-1950s, and then in 1962, agents for the LDS Church completed purchase of the temple lot.

 Following construction, an open house was held from May 6-June 22, 2002.
 The temple was dedicated by Hinckley on June 27, 2002.
 The dedication was broadcast via satellite to “2,300 locations throughout 72 countries and in 38 languages,” making it the first temple dedication to be broadcast internationally.